sdthomas91/n-g-spmu/README.md

 ##### Load Speed

-- Original load speed was in the 50th percentile, so amended images to be WebP format with PNG fallbacks - this brought it up to 79 out of 100.
+- Original load speed was in the 53 out of 100 on mobile and 79 out of 100 on desktop.
-- Amended to be JPG instead of PNG as fallback - this increased performance to 99 out of 100.
+- Amended to be JPG instead of PNG as fallback - this increased performance to 92 out of 100 for dekstop and 80 out of 100 for mobile.

 ##### Accessibility